pulumi/registry/themes/default/content/registry/packages/signalfx/how-to-guides/_index.md

 ---
-title: How-to Guides
+title: SignalFx How-to Guides
 meta_desc: |
-    Tutorials for using infrastructure as code in the Pulumi <placeholder> package
+    Tutorials for using infrastructure as code in the Pulumi SignalFx package
 layout: how-to
 ---